-- to exercise their powers and discharge their duties with the degree of care and diligence that a reasonable individual would exercise if they were a director of the company - (b) to act in good faith in the best interests of the company and to further the charitable purpose(s) of the company set out in clause 6 - (c) not to misuse their position as a director - (d) not to misuse information they gain in their role as a director - (e) to disclose any perceived or actual material conflicts of interest in the manner set out in clause 45 - (f) to ensure that the financial affairs of the company are managed responsibly, and - (g) not to allow the company to operate while it is insolvent.
+- (b) to act in good faith in the best interests of the Company and to further the charitable purposes of the Company set out in clause 6; - (c) not to misuse their position as a director;(d) not to misuse information they gain in their role as a director;

+- (e) to disclose any perceived or actual material conflicts of interest in the manner set out in clause 54: - (f) to ensure that the financial affairs of the Company are managed responsibly; and - (g) not to allow the Company to operate while it is insolvent.

-45. Conflicts of interest
+54. Conflicts of interest

-- 45.1 A director must disclose the nature and extent of any actual or perceived material conflict of interest in a matter that is being considered at a meeting of directors (or that is proposed in a circular resolution): - (a) to the other directors, or - (b) if all of the directors have the same conflict of interest, to the members at the next general meeting, or at an earlier time if reasonable to do so. - 45.2 The disclosure of a conflict of interest by a director must be recorded in the minutes of the meeting. - 45.3 Each director who has a material personal interest in a matter that is being considered at a meeting of directors (or that is proposed in a circular resolution) must not, except as provided under clauses 45.4: - (a) be present at the meeting while the matter is being discussed, or - (b) vote on the matter. - 45.4 A director may still be present and vote if: - (a) their interest arises because they are a member of the company, and the other members have the same interest - (b) their interest relates to an insurance contract that insures, or would insure, the director against liabilities that the director incurs as a director of the company (see clause 63) - (c) their interest relates to a payment by the company under clause 62 (indemnity), or any contract relating to an indemnity that is allowed under the Corporations Act - (d) the Australian Securities and Investments Commission (ASIC) makes an order allowing the director to vote on the matter, or - (e) the directors who do not have a material personal interest in the matter pass a resolution that: - (i) identifies the director, the nature and extent of the director's interest in the matter and how it relates to the affairs of the company, and - (ii) says that those directors are satisfied that the interest should not stop the director from voting or being present.
+- 54.1 A director must disclose the nature and extent of any actual or perceived material conflict of interest in a matter that is being considered at a meeting of directors (or that is proposed in a circular resolution): - (a) to the other directors; or - (b) if all of the directors have the same conflict of interest, to the members at the next General Meeting, or at an earlier time if reasonable to do so. - 54.2 The disclosure of a conflict of interest by a director must be recorded in the minutes of the meeting. - 54.3 Each director who has a material personal interest in a matter that is being considered at a meeting of directors (or that is proposed in a circular resolution) must not, except as provided under clause 54.4: - (a) be present at the meeting while the matter is being discussed; or - (b) vote on the matter. - 54.4 A director may still be present and vote if: - (a) their interest arises because they are a member of the Company, and the other members have the same interest; - their interest relates to an insurance contract that insures, or would insure, the director against liabilities that the director incurs as a director of the Company (see clause 72); - (c) their interest relates to a payment by the Company under clause 71 (indemnity), or any contract relating to an indemnity that is allowed under the Corporations Act; - (d) the Australian Securities and Investments Commission ('ASIC') makes an order allowing the director to vote on the matter; or - (e) the directors who do not have a material personal interest in the matter pass a resolution that: - (i) identifies the director, the nature and extent of the director's interest in the matter and how it relates to the affairs of the Company; and - (ii) says that those directors are satisfied that the interest should not stop the director from voting or being present.